 Key to the growth and success of RESO has been the development and maturation of the RESO Data Dictionary.
-The RESO Data Dictionary serves as the real estate industry's "Rosetta Stone" for real estate data.
-Some 650 MLSs and other source providers, gather data.
+The RESO Data Dictionary serves as the real estate industry's "Rosetta Stone" for real estate data as it establishes a common language allowing real estate information to be understood and translated between systems.
+Today, more than 600 MLSs and other information providers, gather data.
 But what good is it if the data cannot be shared or understood?
-This new common standard defines real estate data fields - fields that contain the most important property listing information, for example - and that data is presented using consistent terms and data structures.
+The RESO Data Dictionary serves as a common standard that defines real estate data fields - fields that contain real estate information including vital property listing information - and that data is presented using consistent terms and data structures.
 The RESO Data Dictionary creates a common language so the real estate information can be more easily shared and understood.

-The first version of the Data Dictionary was introduced by RESO in 2012 with RESO Data Dictionary 1.1 and subsequent improvements were made, adding new fields and variables.
-The NAR accelerated the growth of the Data Dictionary when in 2014, it announced that by January 1, 2016, every NAR-affiliated MLS (almost all of them in the U.S.) was required to adopt the RESO Data Dictionary Standard policy.
-RESO provides certification to allow MLSs to demonstrate compliance with NAR mandate, and today, MLSs with more than 1.2 million REALTOR® members are RESO Data Dictionary Certified.
+The first version of the Data Dictionary was introduced by RESO in 2012 with RESO Data Dictionary 1.1.
+Subsequent improvements were made, adding new fields and variables.
+The NAR accelerated the growth of the Data Dictionary in 2014 when it announced that by January 1, 2016, every NAR-affiliated MLS (almost all of them in the U.S.) was required to adopt the RESO Data Dictionary Standard policy.
+RESO provides certification to allow MLSs to demonstrate compliance with NAR mandate, and today, MLSs with more than 1.3 million REALTOR[®] members are RESO Data Dictionary Certified.